-I’ve never understood the obsession that so many folks have with those who live a lifestyle that the vast majority will never live or the obsession with folks who the vast majority will never meet or have any sort of personal relationship with.
+I’ve never understood the obsession that so many folks have with those who live a lifestyle that the vast majority will never live or an obsession with folks who the vast majority will never meet or have any sort of personal relationship with.
 Athletes and entertainers are just that, athletes and entertainers.
 If they choose to speak out on social issues, great; if they don’t speak out on those issues, continue to pay your bills and go about your day.
 Why are so many folks so pressed about someone else’s ideology?

-This follow-the-leader/savior complex is extremely problematic and it’s not going to help cure our society of its problems.
+This savior complex is extremely problematic and it’s not going to help cure our society of its problems.
 If you are unable to use discernment and address certain topics from an objective point of view, without the help of your favorite symbol, I suggest that you start reading more.
-And I’m not saying that you shouldn’t admire or even respect the philanthropy of your favorite idols because I respect a lot of them.
+I’m not saying that you shouldn’t admire or even respect the philanthropy of your favorite idols because I respect a lot of them.
 But questioning or even disagreeing with some of the things that they do isn’t a bad thing.
 I mean, as admirable as Kaepernick’s protest is, what change is that going to bring within the black community that he’s protesting for?
 And if every black person decided not to stand during the National Anthem, systemically, what shift would that cause in black economics and black politics?

 I don’t see any.